imranzaidi/js-rest-api-template/README.md

-# Nodejs, Express and Mongo API Template
+# Nodejs, Express and MongoDB REST API Template

 A simple wiring of the above three technologies for creating an API.